 World History: British Empire; modern Mediterranean; history of Cyprus

 A particular focus is the history of Cyprus.
 Dr. Hook's book, Protectorate Cyprus: British Imperial Power before World War I, was published in 2015.
 Her second book, tentatively titled Island in the Crosshairs: The History of Cyprus, is currently under review by a major university press.
-She continues to travel in the Mediterranean and the Balkans doing research for additional publications.
+She continues to travel in the Mediterranean region doing research for additional publications.